-Article 2.
-(1) The Minister of Agriculture and Food shall implement state policies in the wine-growing sector.

-- (2) (Amended, SG No. 14/2015) The Minister of Economy shall implement government policies as regards the production of ethyl alcohol of agricultural origin, distillates of agricultural origin, and of spirit drinks. - (3) (Supplemented, SG No. 26/2014) Supervision and control over compliance with statutory and regulatory requirements as regards areas under vines and grapevine & wine products, fruit wines and vinegar shall be carried out by the Vine and Wine Executive Agency (VWEA) reporting to the Minister of Agriculture and Food.
-The Agency shall be a budgeted legal entity based in Sofia. - (4) Budgetary resources to fund the activities of the VWEA shall be provided annually through the budget of the Ministry of Agriculture and Food from the following sources: - 1. (amended, SG No. 15/2013, effective 1.01.2014) transfers from the budget of the Ministry of Agriculture and Food; - 2. revenues from provision of services; - 3. monies collected from the imposition of fines and penalties pursuant to this Act; - 4. funds received under international projects and programmes; - 5. other sources. - (5) To provide services pursuant to (4), item 2, the VWEA shall collect fees as set out in a fixed fee scale issued by the Council of Ministers. - (6) The organisation set-up, structure, and activities of the VWEA shall be governed by its rules of procedure as approved by the Council of Ministers.
+- Article 2.
+(1) (Amended, SG No. 58/2017, effective 18.07.2017) The Minister of Agriculture, Food and Forestry shall implement state policies in the wine-growing sector. - (2) (Amended, SG No. 14/2015).
+The Minister of Economy shall implement government policies as regards the production of ethyl alcohol of agricultural origin, distillates of agricultural origin, and of spirit drinks. - (3) (Supplemented, SG No. 26/2014, amended, SG No. 58/2017, effective 18.07.2017).
+Supervision and control over compliance with statutory and regulatory requirements as regards areas under vines and grapevine and wine products, fruit wines and vinegar shall be carried out by the Vine and Wine Executive Agency (VWEA reporting to the Minister of Agriculture, Food and Forestry.
+The Agency shall be a budgeted legal entity based in Sofia. - (4) (Amended, SG No. 58/2017, effective 18.07.2017) Budgetary resources to fund the activities of the VWEA shall be provided annually through the budget of the Ministry of Agriculture, Food and Forestry from the following sources: - 1. (amended, SG No. 15/2013, effective 1.01.2014, SG No. 58/2017, effective 18.07.2017) ${\Box}$ transfers from the budget of the Ministry of Agriculture, Food and Forestry; - 2. revenues from provision of services; - 3. monies collected from the imposition of fines and penalties pursuant to this Act; - 4. funds received under international projects and programmes; - 5. other sources. - (5) To provide services pursuant to (4), item 2, the VWEA shall collect fees as set out in a fixed fee scale issued by the Council of Ministers. - (6) The organisation set-up, structure, and activities of the VWEA shall be governed by its rules of procedure as approved by the Council of Ministers. - (7) The Executive Director of the VWEA shall issue an order to approve mode document forms under this Act save as otherwise provided for in any other legal act.
+Such order and model forms shall be published on the Internet site of the VWE within 24 hours following their approval.
+The order may also lay down the terms and provisions for electronic document submission.

-- (7) The Executive Director of the VWEA shall issue an order to approve model document forms under this Act save as otherwise provided for in any other legal act.
-Such order and model forms shall be published on the Internet site of the VWEA within 24 hours following their approval.
-The order may also lay down the terms and provisions for electronic document submission. - (8) The VWEA shall issue wine safeness certificates for wines intended for export to third countries assuming such requirements apply in the country of importation.
+- (8) The VWEA shall issue wine safeness certificates for wines intended for export to third countries assuming such requirements apply in the country of importation.
 Such certificate shall be issued at the exporter's request in return for a fee in accordance with the fixed fee scale provided for in (5). - (9) The Vine and Wine Executive Agency shall administer measures to promote the wine-growing sector.

-Chapter Three

-PRODUCER ORGANISATIONS AND INTER-BRANCH ORGANISATIONS
+Chapter Three PRODUCER ORGANISATIONS AND INTER-BRANCH ORGANISATIONS

-Section I

-Producer Organisations
+Section I Producer Organisations

-Article 3.
-A producer organisation may be any legal entity or cooperative whose members are producers of wine-sector products.

-Article 4.
-Organisations referred to in Article 3 shall be recognised by the Minister of Agriculture and Food in keeping with the terms and conditions laid down in the Implementing Rules for this Act.
+- Article 3.
+A producer organisation may be any legal entity or cooperative whose members are producers of wine-sector products. - Article 4.
+(Amended, SG No. 58/2017, effective 18.07.2017) Organisations referred to in Article 3 shall be recognised by the Minister of Agriculture, Food and Forestry in keeping with the terms and conditions laid down in the Implementing Rules for this Act.

-Inter-branch Organisations
+Section II Inter-branch Organisations